-IPL's commitment to diversity is integral to its corporate ambition of generating competitive returns for shareholders.
+IPL's commitment to diversity is integral to its corporate ambition of generating future earnings growth and increasing shareholder returns.
 With operations spanning the globe, IPL recognises that a diverse and inclusive workforce will translate into improved business performance.

 Diversity at IPL is led by the Executive Team.
 The Board maintains oversight and responsibility for the Diversity Policy and the development and implementation by management of the Diversity Strategy.